lilith0001/touchbarconfig/README.md

 The quotations indicating how many windows exist in a given workspace only track when you are moving existing windows between workspaces.

-Further development is needed to get notifications upon opening and closing applications.
+Further development is needed to get system updates to script window monitoring upon opening and closing applications.

 # How to Set up: